lenvm/blackmagic-firmware-fork/README.md

 # Black Magic Probe Firmware

+This git has been archived.
-This is an automated unofficial build of [Black Magic Probe](https://black-magic.org/), an arm debugger.
-Weekly updates.
+This was an automated unofficial build of [Black Magic Probe](https://black-magic.org/), an arm debugger.
+Black Magic Probe now uses [meson](https://mesonbuild.com/) to build firmware, and these workflows using  _make_ are now obsolete.

 ## Black Magic Probe Firmware